"You know what I'm talking about. In all the cool action movies, and I'm talking about the coolest of the cool, it always seems like

 - The bullet slowdown mode is a feature available to all playable characters in the Espgaluda series, through the consumption of jewels acquired through the game; however, failing to deactivate the slowdown mode before the jewel counter is depleted makes all of the onscreen bullets travel twice as fast their normal speed (see this video for example).

-- FEAR lets you do this due to your 'enhanced reflexes' that magically make your weapon fire twice as fast at the same time.
+- First Encounter Assault Recon lets you do this due to your "enhanced reflexes" that magically make your weapon fire twice as fast at the same time.
 Worth mentioning that Point Man (and later Beckett) are psychics, so 'magically' isn't that far off.
 Also lampshaded in the manual: you can go Guns Akimbo with the standard pistols in the game because the player character was specifically trained for it, due to said enhanced reflexes.

 - In Geist, traveling around as a ghost slows everything around you to a crawl.
 Later on, at least two of the bodies you can inhabit pick up a suit of armor that gives you limited amounts of bullet time slowdown in battle.
 If you're clever, you can even use both at the same time...